aml-org/amf/documentation/raml_vocabularies.md

   rdfs:range base:Profile .
 ```

-Meaning that for each assertion:
+Consequently for each assertion like:

 ``` n3
 myProfile base:extendsProfile otherProfile .